Lone Mountain East Residence Hall

 - Customer service and security desk located in each building

-- Key card required to access building and all residential areas
+- Mobile One Card required to access building and all residential areas

 - WiFi throughout building